Classes with a picture icon have images on the class detail page

 Lace-weight merino yarn will be supplied by the teacher.

-Note: Must be able to execute standard increases and decreases, and basic chart reading.
-Experience with lace-weight yarn required.
+Note: Students must be able to work standard increases and decreases, read a basic chart, and have experience with lace-weight yarn.

 Saturday 9:00 am - 12:00 pm SOLD OUT